 ViaCell (NASDAQ:VIAC) (acquired by PKI)

-Dr. Münchbach is Managing Director of BB Biotech Ventures.
+Dr. Münchbach is Managing Director of BB Biotech Ventures, a venture capital fund he launched in 2004.
 Previously, he was Partner at BioMedinvest and Investment Advisor at HBM Partners.
 At BioMedinvest, he led several of the firm's investments and served on the board of portfolio companies.
 Before the merger of HBM Bioventures and NMT New Medical Technologies, he was Investment Manager at NMT, where he focused on international private equity investments in biopharmaceutical and biotechnology companies.
 Prior to his investment career, Dr. Münchbach gained experience in strategic marketing at Sanofi-Synthelabo.
-Dr. Münchbach also serves as a director of BioVascular, Molecular Partners AG, Optimer Pharmaceuticals, and Tioga Pharmaceuticals, Inc. He holds a PhD in Protein Chemistry, an MSc in Biochemistry, and a Master in Industrial Engineering and Management from the Swiss Federal Institute of Technology (ETH), Zurich.
+Dr. Münchbach currently serves as a director of BioVascular, Molecular Partners AG, Opsana Therapeutics Ltd, Sonetik AG and Tioga Pharmaceuticals, Inc., and he served as a director of Optimer Pharmaceuticals, Inc. from 2005 to 2008.
+He holds a PhD in Protein Chemistry, an MSc in Biochemistry, and a Master in Industrial Engineering and Management from the Swiss Federal Institute of Technology (ETH), Zurich.

 Dr. Stoner is a Managing Director at MPM Capital.
 An industry veteran with broad expertise in clinical research and pharmaceutical product development, Dr. Stoner joined MPM following a 22-year career at Merck Research Laboratories, where she served most recently as a Senior Vice President of Global Clinical Development Operations, with responsibility for Merck's clinical development activities in more than 40 countries.
 Dr. Stoner also oversaw the clinical development activities of Merck's Japanese partner, Banyu, led clinical development for the Merck/Schering-Plough Joint Venture for Zetia/Vytorin, and played a critical leadership role in Merck's efforts to transform its worldwide clinical development operations.
 Earlier in her career at Merck, she led the Proscar clinical development program from inception to establishing Merck as a leader in the field of prostate disease.
 As the Endocrine Therapeutic Head, Dr. Stoner's responsibilities included steroid and lipid metabolism, as well as the growth hormone secretagogue clinical research programs.
 Prior to her tenure at Merck, Dr. Stoner served as an Assistant Professor of Pediatrics at Cornell University Medical College.
 Dr. Stoner also serves as a director for Momenta Pharmaceuticals and is a member of the Scientific Advisory Board at Solasia.
 She received an MD from Albert Einstein College of Medicine, an MS in Chemistry from the State University of New York at Stony Brook, and a BS in Chemistry from Ottawa University, Kansas.